AshokPatel10/AshokPatel/README.md

 <summary>SHOW About me </summary>

  ## 👨‍💻 About me
- >I graduated from **Nitte Meenakshi Institute of Technology , Bengaluru (India)** . in pursuit of a of a Bachelor's of Engineering in Electronics and Communication Engineering.
+>I graduated from **Nitte Meenakshi Institute of Technology , Bengaluru (India)** . in pursuit of a Bachelor's of Engineering in Electronics and Communication Engineering.
 (2022 Passout Batch)

 >Self taught programmer and willing to programming professionally